-Clearly, some swap edges are preferable to others and, choosing appropriately, the routing system can be made to offer a higher level of service.
-Consider for example the choice of swap edges such that if the shortest path is not affected by the failed link, then the message will be delivered through that path; otherwise, the system will guarantee that, when the message reaches the node where the failure has occurred, the message will then be re-routed to its destination through the shortest-path.
-Such a service is called point-of-failure shortest-path rerouting and the set of swap edges enabling it are called optimal swap edges.
+To reduce the amount of communication and of storage, a simple and convenient alternative is to offer, after the failure of an arbitrary single link, a lower quality service called point-of-failure rerouting (PR): if the shortest path is not affected by the failed link, then the message will be delivered through that path; otherwise, the system will guarantee that, when the message reaches the node where the failure has occurred (the "point of failure"), the message will then be re-routed to its destination.
+This approach has clearly the advantage that there is no need to broadcast a link failure and its subsequent reactivation (if any).